cs230-stanford/website-2018-winter/_posts/2018-02-01-tensorflow-input-data.md

 ## Best practices

-### Switch between train and validation
-- how to have one tensor `inputs` for train and validation
-- use initializable iterators
-- also possible (and better?) to use one shot iterators, and have one for training, one for validation
-  - (in our code, we used initializable iterators because we train multiple epochs, one by one)

 ### Shuffle and repeat

-When training on a dataset, we need to repeat it for multiple epochs and we need to shuffle it.
+When training on a dataset, we often need to repeat it for multiple epochs and we need to shuffle it.

+One big caveat when shuffling is to make sure that the `buffer_size` argument is big enough.
+The bigger it is, the longer it is going to take to load the data at the beginning.
+However a low buffer size can be disastrous for training.
+Here is a good [answer][stackoverflow-buffer-size] on stackoverflow detailing an example of why.

+The best way to avoid this kind of error might be to split the dataset into train / dev / test in advance and already shuffle the data there (see our other [post][train-dev-test].

 - explain shuffling: buffer size big enough
   - cf. [stackoverflow post][stackoverflow-buffer-size]